slviajero/tinybasic/README.md

 BREAK is "apocryphal" and not generally found in basic.
 It can be used to abort a FOR loop in the middle, clearing the stack.

-GOSUB, RETURN is not yet implemented.
+GOSUB, RETURN work in a standard way but GOSUB accepts expressions like GOTO (it is the same function).

 Program control statements include RUN, CLR, NEW, LIST, DUMP.